 The Colombo to Kandy line was the first major route established by the newly formed Ceylon Government Railway in the 1860s; it is one of the classic scenic train routes, sit back and travel back in time as the train rattle past terraced tea fields, lush stands of tropical forest, and miniature village train stations with tin roofs, and so much more.

 Temple of the Sacred Tooth

-The temple of Sacred Tooth (Sri Dalada Maligawa) was built in the year of 1595 and named a UNESCO World Heritage Site in 1988.
-The temple is part of the royal palace complex of the former Kingdom of Kandy, but what makes it famous is because of the relic of the tooth of the Buddha.
+The temple of Sacred Tooth (Sri Dalada Maligawa) was built in the year 1595 and named a UNESCO World Heritage Site in 1988.
+The temple is part of the royal palace complex of the former Kingdom of Kandy, but what makes it famous is the relic of the tooth of the Buddha.
 The relic was first kept by Buddha’s disciple, Khema, after Buddha’s cremation in 543BC; and after hundreds of years of conflicts and changes of power, it finally found its resting place in Kandy in the 16th century, and since then, it has a symbolic representation in Buddhism – about Buddha’s series of offerings, rituals, and ceremonies.
 While there are several other tooth-relics of the Buddha in countries like Taiwan, Japan, China, or Singapore, it seems the one in Sri Lanka gained the most importance and reputation.